 - If we keep up the exchanges on Skype, and we get on well, it's only natural that we would probably meet in person and become friends!

-This could well be the best, cheapest and most authentic way of finding a language partner in Tokyo.
+This could well be the best, cheapest, and most authentic way of finding a language exchange partner in Tokyo.

 How To Do A Language Exchange

-When you've found a language partner, and you're ready to have your first session, make sure you read this article to find out how to make language exchanges successful.
+When you've found someone for conversation exchange, and you're ready to have your first session of language exchange in Japan, make sure you read this article to find out how to make language exchanges successful.

 Enjoy this post?
 Here are 3 things for you to do right now: